easoplee/spine_segmentation/README.md

 6: S1

 ## Architecture
-A standard 2d unet is used.
+The standard 2d unet is used for the binary segmentation problem.
+It is pretrained on the brain MRI segmentation dataset.
+The concept of transfer learning is applied here.

+For the multi-class segmentation, DeepLabV3 (ResNet-50) architecture is used.

 ## Results
-The model predicts every pixel as background.
-Attempts to fix this problem include decreasing learning rate and increasing batch size.
+The model's performance is evaluated using the dice coefficient.

+The dice coefficient is calculated for every scan in the test set.
+After 35 epochs, the median dice score is 0.89.

 The lumbar_spine_binary.ipynb code simplifies the objective in an attempt to debug the lumbar_spine.ipynb code.

 The segmentation accuracy could be improved by running more epochs.
+The accuracy continues to go down for the entirety of training the period.

 ## Future Modifications
 Run for more epochs.